RuriOSS/ce-mark/README.md

 Just a cute error handling extension for C.
 With no other syntax breaking, and the tail will never wag the cat.
 We will just have a new sad face `:<` for error handling, and `#[[ce_foo()]]` for code generation.
-These syntax will be translated to C code, you can use cwte for error handling, cwte-generator transform it to C, and you compile/run/debug the generated C code.
+These syntax will be translated to C code, you can use cwte for error handling, cwte-generator will transform it to C, and you compile/run/debug the generated C code.
 In short, cwte is just for zipping complex unhappy path logic, and make it more readable.
 I just hope it can save some time, so I can have an ice cream.
 # ::::< The core: